Volume Licensing FAQ

 Adobe Buying Programs provide options for you to purchase, manage, and deploy Adobe products throughout your organization.
 Learn more about the Adobe Buying Programs on Adobe.com.

-For education members, we also offer Creative Cloud for education device licenses.
-Unlike named-user licenses, these licenses can be deployed to a device by a VIP admin and do not require individual users to log in.
+For education members, we also offer Creative Cloud for education shared device licenses.
+Unlike named-user licenses, these licenses can be deployed to a device by a VIP admin.

 VIP is the basic program, which includes the following features: